Revision

 the rules of the common law.

-law, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
+bail shall not be required, nor excessive fines imposed, nor cruel and unusual

 V.